resque/resque-scheduler/README.md

 elect a master process and detect failover when the master dies.
 Precautions are taken to prevent jobs from potentially being queued twice during failover even when the clocks of the scheduler machines are slightly out of sync (or load affects scheduled job firing time).
-If you want the gory details, look at Resque::SchedulerLocking.
+If you want the gory details, look at Resque::Scheduler::Locking.

 If the scheduler process(es) goes down for whatever reason, the delayed items that should have fired during the outage will fire once the scheduler process